1. What is the Black Resilience Fund?

 11. How much funding can a recipient receive?

 The mission of the Black Resilience Fund is to support Portland’s entire Black community.
 Our theory of change is to make a collective impact by supporting as many Black Portlanders as possible.
-With over 10,000 requests received, most funding awards are capped at $300.
-Rare exceptions are based on need, and primarily prioritize domestic violence survivors, death in the family, and survivors of house fires.

 12. Can applicants receive more than one round of funding?